 Since 2013 one successful area of activity has been that concerning Art&Sustainability, realizing projects that stress the link between sustainability and the world of Art, which has close ties to both the City of Venice and some of the University’s main areas of research.

-The projects engage a variety of actors - students, artists, professors and researches, local and international community - and help increase awareness of global change issues and disseminate scientific knowledge, sharing solutions and research fields.
+The projects engage a variety of actors - students, artists, professors and researchers, local and international community - and help increase awareness of global change issues and disseminate scientific knowledge, sharing solutions and research fields.

 Ca' Foscari University of Venice, in partnership with the artists Ornella Ricca and Pietro Spagnoli, will realize the cultural project "EARTH - two words on the future" to increase awareness and the attention on topics related to the earth planet, by encouraging, through an artistic installation, a dialogue and a reflaction on the past, the present and the future of our Planet, with the involvement of the university community and the territory.